redFrik/udk10-Embedded_Systems/udk131219/README.md

 	time.sleep(0.5) # wait half a second
 ```

 You can now test this python program with the command `sudo python autostart_stop.py &`.
 After you run that connect a cable between P9_23 and 3.3v (Note: take extra care that the pins you are connecting to are the right ones.
 See <http://www.alexanderhiam.com/blog/beaglebone-pinout/>).
 After connecting the pin 23 (it's enough to just hold it to 3.3v more than 0.5sec), the system should turn itself off.
-Wait until all the blue leds are off.
-It takes around 25seconds.
-Then you can safely remove the 5v power.
+Wait until all the blue leds are off (it takes around 25seconds) and then you can safely remove the 5v power.
-If you wish to quickly start again and not remove the 5v, press the small power button next to the ethernet jack on the bbb.
+If you wish to quickly start again, press the small power button next to the ethernet jack on the bbb.

-Last, to start this button stop python program when the beaglebone black is started, we can edit the autostart_test script we made above.
+Last, to automatically start this button-stop-python-program, we can edit the autostart_test script we made above.

 * `pico autostart_test`
 * add two lines and make it look like this (and press ctrl+o to save and ctrl+x to exit as usual)